Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Preliminaries

 Since $\h$ is cellular, all composition factors of a Specht modules lie in the same block, so to classify the blocks of the $\h$, it is sufficient to decide when two Specht modules lie in the same block.

 \begin{proposition}[{\cite{LM:Blocks}}] Two Specht modules $S^\blam$ and $S^\bmu$ lie in the same block if and only if $c_i (\blam) = c_i (\bmu)$ for all $i \in \Z/e\Z$. \end{proposition}

 If $r=1$, then an alternative description of the blocks can be given as follows.
 If $e=0$, the algebra is semisimple, so assume $e>0$.
 Define the \emph{weight} (more precisely, $e$-weight) of a partition $\la$ to be the number of rim $e$-hooks that can be removed from it in succession.
-The partition left afterwards is called the \emph{core} of $\la$, and hence partitions from which no rim hooks can be removed are called \emph{cores}.
+The partition left afterwards is called the \emph{core} of $\la$, and hence partitions from which no $e$-rim hooks can be removed are called \emph{cores}.
 Since removing an $e$-rim hook corresponds to moving a moving a bead up one position on the abacus, a core corresponds to an abacus configuration in which no bead can be moved any higher on its runner.
 Then two Specht modules $S^\la$ and $S^\mu$ lie in the same block if and only if $\la$ and $\mu$ have the same core and the same weight.

-When $r>1$, the natural generalization of this construction is incorrect.
-Say that a multipartition is a multicore if $e=0$ of if $e \geq 2$ and the multipartition does not have any removable $e$-rim hooks.
+We now want to generalise these notions to $r \geq 1$.
+Say that a multipartition is a multicore if $e=0$ or if $e \geq 2$ and the multipartition does not have any removable $e$-rim hooks.
 Note that if $S^\blam$ and $S^\bmu$ lie in the same block, it is possible to have $\blam$ be a multicore, but $\bmu$ not.
 We define a \emph{core block} to be a block in which all the Specht modules correspond to multicores; note that if $e=0$ then every block is a core block.
 The following definition is due to Fayers~\cite{Fayers:Weights}.
 We define the \emph{weight} of a multipartition $\blam$ by

 It follows from Proposition~\ref{Block} that if $S^\blam$ and $S^\bmu$ lie in the same block then $\wt(\blam)=\wt(\bmu)$ and so we will talk about the weight of a block.
 This definition of `weight' agrees with the definition of the `defect' of the corresponding block of the cyclotomic quiver Hecke algebra~\cite[Eqn.~(3.10)]{Kleshchev:Survey}.